ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/outlookstatview_readme.txt

 * Windows 2000/XP/Vista/2003/2008/7/8/10/11.
-* Any version of Microsoft Outlook, including Outlook 2019/2016.
+* Any version of Microsoft Outlook, including Outlook 2024.

 Versions History
 ================

+* Version 2.31
+  o Added 'Black Background' option (Under the View menu).
+When it's
+    turned on, the main table is displayed in black background and white text, instead of default system colors.

 * Version 2.30
   o Added 'Sort By' toolbar button.